Australian Striped Hawk Moth

 The caterpillars have been reported to feed on :

-The adult moth has brown forewings with white markings, and brown hindwings, each with a broad diagonal pink stripe.
+The adult moth has brown forewings with white markings, including a prominent white stripe.
+The hindwings are brown, each with a broad diagonal pink stripe.
 The wingspan is about 6 cms.

-The species is found all over mainland Australia, including:
+The species is found over most of mainland Australia, including:

 Further reading :